pollybmurray/murray_academic/content/authors/admin/_index.md

 first_name: Polly
 email: ""
 ---
 I'm a postdoctoral research fellow at the University of Alaska Anchorage, where I study the seismic risk of wood-frame structures and teach students the joys of MATLAB.
-I co-chair of EERI's <a href="https://www.eeri.org/ymc">Younger Members Committee</a>.
+I co-chair of EERI's Younger Members Committee.
 In 2021, I completed my PhD at the University of Colorado Boulder, where I studied the seismic performance of reinforced concrete structures as part of the Liel Research Group.
 {style="text-align: justify;"}